eightuponatime/Platonus-Parser/README.md

-parser used for platonus application -> https://github.com/eightuponatime/platonus-app built with puppeteer
+platonus parser built with puppeteer (not actual because platonus is now more broken than it was)